KTurau/sql/datalearn/README.md

-📚dataset -- contain datasets to create tables and write more complex queries
+📚dataset -- contain datasets to create tables and write complex queries

 🔑sql_code1 -- SELECT ; AS ; Simple arithmetic operations with SQL